Safe Passage founder Hanley Denning had an uncanny ability to connect with community members by listening to their stories and learning their needs.

 When Hanley learned of a need, she felt called to meet it.

-Today, Safe Passage Family and Community Services meets the needs of children and families in our programs, making an impact on the entire Guatemala City dump community.
+Today, Safe Passage Integral Health Services meets the needs of children and families in our programs, making an impact on the entire Guatemala City dump community.

 Students in Safe Passage programs eat nourishing meals and snacks and have access to medical care through the Safe Passage infirmary.
 When more advanced care is required, our social workers accompany students and families to local health centers for treatment.

-Family and Community Services also extends our care into the student’s community.
-Through bi-monthly home visits, trained social workers provide social service outreach to children and families in Safe Passage programs.
+On-site social workers are stationed at each school, available to respond to parent and student questions or concerns.
+Integral Health Services also extends our care into the student’s community.
+Through home visits, trained social workers provide social service outreach to children and families in Safe Passage programs.

 Social workers also visit the public schools where Safe Passage students in grades 7 through 12 spend the standard Guatemalan 4-hour school day.
 By following their academic and social progress at home, school, and in the community, social workers can create a comprehensive assessment of each student—and gain a comprehensive understanding of the best ways to support each student.